sjbiaga/kittens/recursion-2-schemes/README.md

 Solution
 --------

-`Expr`essions are defined as follows, together with the typeclass instance of the `Functor` typeclass, and with the `eval`uate
+`ExprF`essions are defined as follows, together with the typeclass instance of the `Functor` typeclass, and with the `eval`uate algebra:
-algebra:

 ```Scala
 sealed trait ExprF[+R]